Therese Adams Muranaka, San

 Though Muranaka astutely titled this booklet "Spirit

-Jumpers," she was fooled, like all
+Jumpers," she was misinformed, like all

-journalists and scholars, by the false label "Molokan"
+false label "Molokan"

 extensively used in all of her